acm-uiuc/til/_til/tmux/reclaiming-the-entire-window.md

+---
-# Reclaiming The Entire Window
+title: Reclaiming The Entire Window
+category: tmux
+---

 If you have attached to a tmux session whose dimensions are being constrained by another connection, you may find an L-shaped portion of your